highmobility/hmkit-android/README.md

 To release to release repo and bintray, replace

-"repo = gradle-dev-local" with "repo = gradle-release-local" in all of the deploy.settings files.
+`repo = gradle-dev-local` with `repo = gradle-release-local` in all of the deploy.settings files.

-Call "./gradlew artifactoryPublish && ./gradlew bintrayUpload".
+Call `./gradlew artifactoryPublish && ./gradlew bintrayUpload`.
 Revert the repo to gradle-dev-local to not accidentally push to release at a later time.